-All migratory species within the Family Accipitridae are listed in CMS Appendix II.
-Since October 2015, T. tracheliotos has been listed in Raptors MOU Annex 1 and is categorized in Annex 3 (Action Plan), Table 1 as Category 1 (globally threatened or near-threatened species).
+All migratory species within the Accipitridae Family are listed on CMS appendix II.
+Since October 2015, the Lappet-faced Vulture has been listed on Raptors MOU Annex 1 and is categorized in Annex 3 (Action Plan), Table 1 as Category 1 (globally threatened or near-threatened species).

-CMS and the Raptors MOU are key intergovernmental conservation mechanisms working with a coalition of national governments, organizations, and vulture experts to develop a Multispecies Action Plan to Conserve African-Eurasian Vultures, MsAP (Botha et al. in prep).
+CMS and the Raptors MOU are key intergovernmental conservation mechanisms working with a coalition of national governments, organizations, and vulture experts to develop a Multispecies Action Plan to Conserve African-Eurasian Vultures (Botha et al. in prep).
 This aims to provide a framework and to act as a vehicle for international cooperation to address threats to vultures and improve their conservation status.